BeneathTheInk/appcore/README.md

 # Appcore

 This is a JavaScript application framework that allows us to maintain large, composable Node.js and Browser applications.
-It maintains a flexible, plugin-driven API that allows components to be seperated by functionality while still sharing basic resources.
+It maintains a flexible, plugin-driven API that allows components to be separated by functionality while still sharing basic resources.

 ## Install